 Wisconsin Attorney General Proceeding.
 In August 1999, the Wisconsin Attorney General filed suit against the Company and its subsidiary ColorTyme in Wisconsin, alleging that its rent-to-rent transaction violates the Wisconsin Consumer Act and the Wisconsin Deceptive Advertising Statute.
 The Attorney General seeks injunctive relief, restoration of any losses suffered by any Wisconsin Consumer harmed and civil forfeitures and penalties.
-The Company intends to vigorously defend itself in this matter.
-However, there can be no assurance that the Company will prevail without liability.
+The Company intends to vigorously defend itself in this matter, and while there can be no assurance that the Company will prevail without liability, the Company believes the ultimate resolution will not have a material adverse effect.